-NHL Rumors: Senators In ‘Serious Trade Talks’ On Erik Karlsson With ‘Multiple Teams’
+NHL Rumors: Senators In ‘Serious’ Erik Karlsson Trade Talks With Several Teams

 Could Erik Karlsson’s tenure with the Ottawa Senators be nearing an end?

-Perhaps the best defenseman in the NHL has one more season left on his contract, but with the Senators in the midst of what likely will be a lengthy rebuild, it might be best for both parties to move on.
+Arguably the best defenseman in the NHL has one more season left on his contract, but with the Senators in the midst of what could be a lengthy rebuild, it might be best for both parties to move on.

-NBC Sports’ Kathryn Tappen and The Fourth Period’s David Pagnotta tweeted Tuesday some updates on Karlsson’s situation:
+NBC Sports’ Kathryn Tappen and The Fourth Period’s David Pagnotta reported some notable updates on Karlsson’s situation Tuesday:

-The Senators decided not to move Karlsson before last season’s trade deadline, despite interest from multiple teams, which reportedly included the Vegas Golden Knights.
+The Senators decided not to move Karlsson before last season’s trade deadline despite interest from multiple teams, which reportedly included the Vegas Golden Knights.

 They also held on to the two-time Norris Trophy winner before and during last month’s NHL Draft.
 We’re now two-plus days into free agency, and some teams already have used up a good portion of their salary cap space, which probably isn’t great news for the Senators if they’re determined to attach Bobby Ryan’s $7.25 million cap hit in a potential Karlsson trade.